 Using Peppermint Oil Spray As A Repellent

 For any other case, peppermint oil spray is likely your best bet.
-Sprays are the most common application technique, as you can create invisible boundaries and treat areas all over your home.
+Sprays are the most common application technique, as you can create invisible boundaries and treat areas all over your home (it’s one of our favorite ways to get rid of spiders in garages).

 To create a spray solution, add one and a half cups of water and about half a cup of white vinegar to a standard spray bottle.
 Then, add about 20 drops of your peppermint oil.
 Give the bottle a good shake to mix everything up, and you’re good to go!